Microbial fuel cell: Biosensor

 The current generated from a microbial fuel cell is directly proportional to the organic-matter content of wastewater used as the fuel.
 MFCs can measure the solute concentration of wastewater (i.e., as a biosensor).

 Wastewater is commonly assessed for its biochemical oxygen demand (BOD) values.
 BOD values are determined by incubating samples for 5 days with proper source of microbes, usually activated sludge collected from wastewater plants.

 An MFC-type BOD sensor can provide real-time BOD values.
 Oxygen and nitrate are interfering preferred electron acceptors over the anode, reducing current generation from an MFC.
 Therefore, MFC BOD sensors underestimate BOD values in the presence of these electron acceptors.
 This can be avoided by inhibiting aerobic and nitrate respiration in the MFC using terminal oxidase inhibitors such as cyanide and azide.
 Such BOD sensors are commercially available.

 The United States Navy is considering microbial fuel cells for environmental sensors.
 The use of microbial fuel cells to power environmental sensors could provide power for longer periods and enable the collection and retrieval of undersea data without a wired infrastructure.
 The energy created by these fuel cells is enough to sustain the sensors after an initial startup time.
 Due to undersea conditions (high salt concentrations, fluctuating temperatures and limited nutrient supply), the Navy may deploy MFCs with a mixture of salt-tolerant microorganisms that would allow for a more complete utilization of available nutrients.
 Shewanella oneidensis is their primary candidate, but other heat- and cold-tolerant Shewanella spp may also be included.

 A first self-powered and autonomous BOD/COD biosensor has been developed and enables detection of organic contaminants in freshwater.
 The sensor relies only on power produced by MFCs and operates continuously without maintenance.
 It turns on the alarm to inform about contamination level: the increased frequency of the signal warns about a higher contamination level, while a low frequency informs about a low contamination level.

 Biorecovery

 In 2010, A. ter Heijne et al. constructed a device capable of producing electricity and reducing Cu2+ ions to copper metal.

 Microbial electrolysis cells have been demonstrated to produce hydrogen.

 Wastewater treatment

 MFCs are used in water treatment to harvest energy utilizing anaerobic digestion.
 The process can also reduce pathogens.
 However, it requires temperatures upwards of 30 degrees C and requires an extra step in order to convert biogas to electricity.
 Spiral spacers may be used to increase electricity generation by creating a helical flow in the MFC.
 Scaling MFCs is a challenge because of the power output challenges of a larger surface area.

 Types

 Mediated

 Most microbial cells are electrochemically inactive.
-Electron transfer from microbial cells to the electrode is facilitated by mediators such as thionine, methyl viologen, methyl blue, humic acid, and neutral red.
+Electron transfer from microbial cells to the electrode is facilitated by mediators such as thionine, pyocyanin, methyl viologen, methyl blue, humic acid, and neutral red.
 Most available mediators are expensive and toxic.